aws/aws-eks-best-practices/content/security/docs/hosts.md

   fluentbit:latest
 ```

 In Kubernetes, relabeling is slightly different.
 Rather than having Docker automatically relabel the files, you can specify a custom MCS label to run the pod.
 Volumes that support relabeling will automatically be relabeled so that they are accessible.
-Pods with the same MCS label will be able to access the volume.
-If you need isolation, set a different MCS label for each pod.
+Pods with a matching MCS label will be able to access the volume.
+If you need strict isolation, set a different MCS label for each pod.

 ```yaml
 securityContext: